 Gyro Gain is typically a fixed value, so we set the Source to Special Value - 0, and then dial up the required gain value using Offset.
 The final gain value may need to be determined in flight.
-Assign the Output channel to 5.
+Scroll further down and assign the Output channel to 5.
+(Gain is normally on channel 5).